sorbet/sorbet/website/docs/final.md

 At runtime, this does not raise and prints 2, showing that we have violated the guarantees of final.
 This is why we strongly recommend calling `T::Configuration.enable_final_checks_on_hooks` before using final.

+## Limitations of the statics

+The following violations of the semantics of "final" are currently not caught by the static checks (they are only caught by the runtime checks):

+1. When a method is redefined, as in:

+    ```ruby
+    module Bad
+      extend T::Sig
+      sig(:final) {void}
+      def foo; end
+      def foo; end
+    end
+    ```

+1. When a method is overridden via including two conflicting modules, as in:

+    ```ruby
+    module A
+      extend T::Sig
+      sig(:final) {void}
+      def foo; end
+    end

+    module B
+      extend T::Sig
+      sig(:final) {void}
+      def foo; end
+    end

+    module Bad
+      include A
+      include B
+    end
+    ```